 We call the parameter

 the \emph{weighted barycenter} of $\fP^X$.
 By Proposition \ref{prop:parameterofinvariantssymplectic}, $\epsilon$ is the quantization parameter of the $\Pi$-invariants in the canonical quantization $\cA_0^{\widetilde{X}}$.
-This parameter will play an important role in Section \ref{sec:centralchars} in the computation of infinitesimal characters. \end{example}
+This parameter will play an important role in Chapter \ref{sec:centralchars} in the computation of infinitesimal characters. \end{example}

-\subsection{Almost \'{e}tale covers of symplectic singularities}
+\section{Almost \'{e}tale covers of symplectic singularities}

 In this section, we will define and study finite covers of a very special type.
-The ideas in this section will be used in Section \ref{sec:unipotent} for the classification of unipotent ideals and bimodules.
+The ideas in this section will be used in Chapter \ref{sec:unipotent} for the classification of unipotent ideals and bimodules.
 Let $p: \widetilde{X} \to X$ be a finite cover and fix the notation of Section \ref{subsec:finitecovers} (e.g. $\Gamma$, $\Gamma'$, $\Gamma_k$, $\Gamma_k'$ and so on).

 \begin{prop} The following conditions are equivalent: \begin{itemize} \item[(i)] $p$ is \'{e}tale over the open subset